anchore/enterprise-docs/content/docs/overview/reports/_index.md

 ### See it in action

-To see the Reports service in action open the [Dashboard](/docs/using/ui_usage/dashboard) in the Enterprise UI and explore the available widgets
+To see the Anchore Enterprise Reports in action open the [Dashboard](/docs/using/ui_usage/dashboard) in the Enterprise UI and explore the available widgets